Margaret Thatcher – The Iron Lady

 A New Britain

-Mrs Thatcher set in train a massive privatisation program starting with British Aerospace and British Airways.
+Mrs Thatcher set in motion a massive privatisation program starting with British Aerospace and British Airways.
 The utilities followed with water and gas privatisations.
 Her thrust was for ordinary people, who thought that share ownership was the preserve of big business, to take a stake in the privatised industries and develop a spirit of independence.
 The reliance on state aid was over; uncompetitive business sectors would have to stand on their own two feet.
 Telecom, steel, cars and coal were in her sights.
-She was determined not to continue to pour good money into poorly performing state industries went to the wall.
+She was determined not to continue to pour good money into poorly performing state industries.
 A market-driven economy introduced, making Britain vastly more efficient while sacrificing old mining communities across Britain.

 Many of the old, unprofitable industries had been employing many people for many years.
 Whole towns and communities had grown up reliant on these businesses for work and survival.
 One of the inevitable consequences of this dramatic shift in policy was that unemployment rose to levels which exceeded those of the great depression of the ’30s.
 Manufacturing no longer formed over half of Britain’s economy.
 The negative impact on affected communities was severe, and Mrs Thatcher became a figure of hate for many.
 That hate remains as raw as ever for many even to this day.
 The roots for many of the social ills we have today are traced to the impact of her policies.
 But, unpleasant though the medicine was, the country desperately needed the radical change of direction her policies introduced.